-Your search to understand a stock option chain ends today!
-This lesson will walk you through a step-by-step process of understanding option chains.
+This lesson will walk you through a step-by-step process of understanding a stock option chain.

 Learning how to read an option chain is a vital component to options trading.
 Many traders lose money because they don't fully understand option chains.

 There are only 2 types of stock option contracts, Puts and Calls, so an option chain is essentially a list of all the Puts and Calls available for the particular stock you're looking at.

 Now that wasn't so hard to understand was it?
 Well the confusing part comes when you actually pull up a stock option chain.

 All that easy-to-understand information suddenly gets lost in translation and you're left looking at a table full of numbers and symbols that make absolutely no sense at all.

 Before you learn how to read an option chain, let's do a quick recap of the 7 step trading process thus far:

 Part of the confusion in understanding option chains is that every option chain looks different.